liamirpy/Lumbar-Spine-Degenerative-Classification/README.md

-## K-Fold Cross-Validation Results for Neural Foraminal Narrowing
+## K-Fold Cross-Validation Results for 0/88

 During the training of the model, we used **K-Fold Cross-Validation** to evaluate performance across multiple subsets of the data.
 Below are the evaluation metrics for each fold: